Modern Pantheons: The Mythic Personalities of Artists

 Artists, in their relentless pursuit of meaning, often embody modern pantheons.
 Mythic personalities shaped by the forces of contemporary culture, history, and their own internal landscapes.
 The archetypes of ancient gods and legendary figures seep into our work.
 Not as overt iconography but as subconscious personas driving our creative practice.

-Totems, Dragos and Kraken
+Totems, Dragons, and Kraken

 Artists invoke the icons of Totems, Dragons, and the Kraken both physically and metaphorically.
 Totems anchoring identity and lineage, dragons embodying power and transformation, and the Kraken surfacing as a force of chaos, mystery, and the subconscious depths of creation.